ros-navigation/docs.nav2.org/tutorials/docs/using_groot.rst

 +-----------------------------------------------------------+

 .. note::
-  If a tree cannot be visualized because some nodes are missing in the pallet, you might need to add it to your pallet.
-While we try to keep Nav2's BT nodes and pallets in sync, if you notice one is missing, please file a ticket or pull request and we should have that updated quickly.
+  If a tree cannot be visualized because some nodes are missing in the palette, you might need to add it to your palette.
+While we try to keep Nav2's BT nodes and palettes in sync, if you notice one is missing, please file a ticket or pull request and we should have that updated quickly.

 Edit Behavior Trees